ACCLAIM FOR OUR STUDENTS PAST AND PRESENT

 Rowyda Amin’s chapbook Desert Sunflowers was published by flipped eye publishing limited.
 Rowyda is a former Advanced Poetry student.

-Lisa Badner has three poems forthcoming in Rattle #55, a special civil service poet tribute issue that will be out in March 2017, as well as three poems forthcoming in New Ohio Review.
+Lisa Badner has three poems in Rattle #55, a special civil service poet tribute issue (March 2017), as well as three poems forthcoming in New Ohio Review.
 Her poem “Shrimps” appeared in PANK, “Watching Adoption Video with My 8 Year Old” in Mom Egg Review, and “A Sunday Walk in Autumn” in Vine Leaves Literary Journal.
 Her poems have also appeared in Poetica Magazine, Blip, TriQuarterly, Fourteen Hills, The Cape Rock and Mudlark.
 Lisa is a student in the Master Class and runs the Tutorial program.

 Duncan Bock’s story “The Santa Monica No. 2” appeared in the Summer 2008 issue of Epiphany.
 Duncan is a former student in the Master Class.